-Faba bean is a poor competitor, so good weed control is essential and often the most important consideration for profitable faba bean production.
-Try to control weeds using all available methods by adopting an integrated weed management (IWM) strategy that combines both chemical and cultural practices.
+Faba beans are a poor competitor, so good weed control is essential and often the most important consideration for profitable faba bean production.
+It may be beneficial to utilize an integrated weed management strategy, combining both herbicides and cultural control methods.

 Weed Seedling Identification

 Good weed management begins with knowing what weeds are present.
-Fields should be inspected first thing in the spring as this is an ideal time to control winter annuals.
-The next weed inspection should be just prior to crop emergence to time pre-emergent burn-off.
-Fields should be inspected immediately upon crop emergence to establish the frequency and distribution of weed species to determine the appropriate herbicide products.
-Follow-up scouting should occur as the crop approaches the optimum stage for post-emergent weed control.
+Perennial weeds are best controlled pre-harvest in the previous crop.
+Fields should be inspected again before freeze-up, first thing in the spring as this is an ideal time to control winter annuals.
+The next weed inspection should be just prior to planting to time pre-seed burn-off.
+Fields should be inspected again upon crop emergence to establish the frequency and distribution of weed species and to determine appropriate herbicide products for post-emergent weed control.

 Herbicide Resistant Weeds

 Herbicides have different modes of action.
-Some modes of action are easy for weeds develop resistance to as it only requires variation in a few genes (high risk of resistance), while others may require changes in multiple genes (low risk of resistance).
-Weeds that have developed resistance in the Prairies are listed at: http://www.weedscience.org.
-For faba bean production the following mode of actions are currently available:
+Some modes of action are easy for weeds to develop resistance to as it only requires variation in a few genes (high risk of resistance), while others may require changes in multiple genes (low risk of resistance).

 Herbicide-resistant weeds are more likely to occur under the following conditions:

 - Too frequent use of a single herbicide group or mode of action